dotnet/fsharp/docs/equality.md

 * Test: Equals06.fsx
 * Compilation Today: flattened, calling `GenericEqualityERIntrinsic` on struct and generic fields
 * Perf today: boxes on struct and generic fields, see Problem1, Problem2

+Effect of 5112:
 * 5112: `FSharpEqualityComparer_ER`1<!a>::get_EqualityComparer().Equals(...)` on struct and generic fields
+* NOTE: Proposed adjustment to 5112 noted at end of this doc would mean compilation is not changed, and instead `GenericEqualityIntrinsic` calls are internally optimized

 ### Any ref type supporting IEquatable<T>